alanzhaonys/business-location-analysis/README.md

 __OMG!
 There are lot of hoops you have to go through.__ I hope AWS can make it easier.
 One of the caveats is you always have to keep the base analysis and template because that's where dervied analyses get the information like fields, filters, parameter and layouts from.

+### Feedback
+Please reach out to me directly on the platform if you have any feedback.

 ### Credits
 - [Automate deployment of an Amazon QuickSight analysis connecting to an Amazon Redshift data warehouse with an AWS CloudFormation template](https://aws.amazon.com/blogs/big-data/automate-deployment-of-an-amazon-quicksight-analysis-connecting-to-an-amazon-redshift-data-warehouse-with-an-aws-cloudformation-template/)